 I'm aware that many teams love and heavily use OCmock.
 It's like your typical mock object framework, and it's really good for stubbing out and making mock objects of stuff, like code that leverages in a remote API, like a web service.

-You can also use it for code that relies on a UI being available, like UI objects that you can't easily instantiate yourself through unit tests.
+You can also use it for code that relies on an available UI, like UI objects that you can't easily instantiate yourself through unit tests.

 4. KIF (Keep It Functional)